mabdullah2971/Portfolio/README.md

 #### Objectives:
 1. Which industries pay the most?
 2. How does salary increase given years of experience?
-3. How do salaries compare for the same role in different locations?
-4. How much do salaries differ by gender?
+3. How much do salaries differ by gender?
-5. How do factors like race and education level correlate with salary?
+4. How do factors like race and education level correlate with salary?

 ## Contact Information
 * **Email:** m.abdullah2971@gmail.com <br>